 Further inland, you can find some central Balkan favourite dishes like ćevapi or burek, grilled caseless sausages and a flaky, phyllo pie respectively.

-When it comes to drink, the Croatians have a few specialities that they’re particularly proud of.
+When it comes to drinking, the Croatians have a few specialities that they’re particularly proud of.
 Throughout the country, there is an abundance of vineyards and you will find wine produced in most regions of Croatia.
 The most famous wines hail from Istria and Dalmatia, however, there is also plenty of wine country in the northeastern region of Slavonia, as well.